 Early Childhood Programs

 Great Start Readiness Program (GSRP): State funded preschool program, free for at risk 4-year-olds who qualify.
 High quality early childhood experience for students and families.
 Some programs are able to provide transportation.
-Provided by MOISD in cooperation with local districts.
+Provided by community-based organizations and MOISD in cooperation with local districts.

 The Great Start to Quality Western Resource Center: Responsible for coordinating supports and services for both providers and families across a nine-county region including: Ottawa, Muskegon, Oceana, Mason, Lake, Newaygo, Montcalm, Mecosta, and Osceola.
 Professional development/trainings, self-assessment assistance, and more are available by call or email.